 Another key factor is the time.
 The taken for the dough to proof makes a huge impact on its flavour.
 Two things impact time – how much time you have and the weather.
 The good part about sourdough baking is that you can adapt it to suit your schedule.
 If you don’t have time to bake in the morning, leave the dough in the refrigerator and bake later.
 The other important factor is the weather.
 If it is cold (i.e. less than 24C or 75F) then it will take longer.
 If the temperature is above 30C or 86F, then it will take lesser time and can also become more sour.

 There are many ways to develop gluten in the dough.
 Usually we follow a high intensity kneading for yeast breads.
 But sourdough breads are to be handled in a gentler manner.
 The most popular method is the stretch and fold method.
 But I find that the coil fold method gives better gluten formation and a lighter dough.
-See the video below for the method of coil fold.
+See this video for the method of coil fold.